The Boys (TV series): Release

 As part of the TV and N.O.W. lineup, the pilot episode ("The Name of the Game") had its world premiere at the Tribeca Film Festival, presented by AT&T, on April 29, 2019.
-Following the screening, Kripke and the cast discussed the series and took questions from the audience.
-Three months later, The Boys was planned to have all eight episodes of the first season released on Amazon Prime Video on July 26, 2019, but instead premiered just a few hours earlier despite keeping the former date as the official one.
+Following the screening, Kripke and the cast discussed the series and took audience questions.
+Three months later, The Boys was planned to have all eight episodes of the first season released on Amazon Prime Video on July 26, 2019, but instead premiered just a few hours earlier, despite keeping the former date as the official one.

-The second season, also consisting of eight episodes, was confirmed that it would be released on a weekly basis (instead of releasing the entire season all at once), debuting the first three episodes on September 4, 2020, with the remaining episodes debuting on a weekly basis until the season finale on October 9.
+The second season, also consisting of eight episodes, was released on a weekly basis (instead of releasing the entire season all at once), debuting the first three episodes on September 4, 2020, with the remaining episodes debuting on a weekly basis until the season finale on October 9.
 A companion short film (titled Butcher: A Short Film), set between the first and second seasons, was released on September 10, 2020, with Urban reprising his role as Butcher.

 On January 6, 2022, it was announced that the third season would premiere on June 3, 2022, with the first three episodes available immediately and the rest debuting on a weekly basis until the season finale on July 8.

 The fourth season premiered on June 13, 2024.
-Upon the release of the season four finale, the title of the episode was retitled from "Assassination Run" to "Season Four Finale", following the attempted assassination of Donald Trump five days prior; a "viewer discretion advised" warning was added at the beginning of the episode, with Amazon, Sony Pictures Television and the producers of The Boys opposing real-world political violence and clarifying that "any scene or plotline similarities to these real-world events are coincidental and unintentional".
+Upon the release of the season's finale, the title of the episode was retitled from "Assassination Run" to "Season Four Finale", following the attempted assassination of Donald Trump five days prior; a "viewer discretion advised" warning was added at the beginning of the episode, with Amazon, Sony Pictures Television, and the producers of The Boys opposing real-world political violence and clarifying that "any scene or plotline similarities to these real-world events are coincidental and unintentional".
 These sentiments were echoed by Kripke, stating: "We are a superhero TV show.
 We're fictional.
 Obviously, it's a political show with a point of view so there's gonna be some horrible coincidences.
-But anything real-world we condemn and are against in the strongest possible terms.
-We're just making our superhero show."
+But anything real-world we condemn and are against in the strongest possible terms."
 The finale is also dedicated to Larry Kripke, father of Eric Kripke, who died on February 13, 2024.

-Following the release of the season four finale, Urban revealed that the fifth and final season won't be released until 2026.
+Following the release of the season four finale, Urban revealed that the fifth and final season would not be released until 2026.
+The final season premiered with two episodes on April 8, 2026, with episodes then releasing weekly until the final episode on May 20, 2026.